 - Not as popular among teenagers(13-17) Recommended: All Businesses

 Instagram is all about the visuals and is one of the largest photo and video sharing networks behind Facebook and Youtube.
 With over 500 million daily users and 1 billion monthly users, it is the best platform for businesses selling something that “looks good” or #instaworthy.

-For restaurants, photographers, event planners, beauty experts, or any business that has large visual appeal, listen up, Instagram is your business’ best friend.
+For restaurants, photographers, event planners, beauty salons, barbershops, or any business that has large visual appeal, listen up, Instagram is your business’ best friend.

-In addition, 30% of people buy products directly from Instagram using their recent Instagram shopping feature.
+In addition, persons can purchase goods directly from Instagram using their recent Instagram shopping feature.
 This provides an online storefront for potential customers to browse your products, get more information on it, and be guided to your website to complete the purchase.

 Posting creative and engaging content showcasing your products will draw a crowd, but it has to look attractive or be engaging.

 Instagram is more fast-paced than Facebook, and you can easily get lost among a sea of colorful pictures.
 To keep up, you will have to be active and post regularly to build your follower base.

 A Good Rule of Thumb: Post at least 3 times a week

 A Better Rule of Thumb: Do NOT trade the quality of posts for frequency.